asnow003/iOSImageRefiner/README.md

 ### Manually
 You can manually add the files to your Xcode project by copying the following items from this repo.

 Copy all the items in the Image Edit folder in the repo into your project.
-The following files should be included:
+The following files should be included in the sample project above:

+Folder ImageRefiner:
+ - ImageRefiner.xcassets
+ - ImageRefiner.storyboard
- - ImageEdit.xcassets
+ - ImageRefinerViewController.swift
- - ImageEdit.storyboard
+ - ImageRefinerOptions.swift
- - ImageEdit.swift
+ - ImageRefinerOptionsViewController.swift

 ## Samples